 Evening – a dose of Panacur on a treat (rich tea biscuit sandwich).

 Her biggest issue was the wetting herself & her runny eyes.
 The problem was both conditions were making her fur matt.
 She had really thick dense fur which caused her to feel hot & the fur to matt easily.
-In fact the problems were matting her fur to an extent that it became impossible to keep on top of, even though I had drafted in help from people.
+In fact the problems were matting her fur to an extent that it became impossible to keep on top of, even though I had drafted in help from other people.
 She was starting to smell too.
 Her ear started bothering her a bit more but her eating was very good.
 She was drinking a little more but it seemed to be up & down.
 Kitty had improved slightly before the Panacur wormer & the head tilt didn’t seem to have been affected by the wormer so I don’t know whether to be convinced the Panacur was doing her any good or whether her body was doing it on it’s own.

 I was bathing Kitty on a regular basis & was able to get a lot of urine stain off her but I now started to find some sores.
 The skin was very red & had bits of pus round the edges & over the top.
 I applied diluted Hibi scrub.
 I contacted the vet & he agreed we should raise her Metacam dose to the original 15 & hope that stops her urinating on herself.
 As for her weight that was good & she must feel good to be eating.
 Told him about the sores & I checked ok to continue with the Hibi Scrub.
 I explained I was struggling with her fur so he suggested a different type of brush.
 I gave it a go but it didn’t really help significantly.